nbudin/stranger-ways-gatsby/src/music/im-judging-you/im-judging-you-extended-verses.md

 I’m judging you.

 **On Ph.Ds** (alternate bridge) – *by Emily L*<br/>
-Just because you have a doctorate, it’s not your given right To feel that you can yammer at me all the day and night You’ve attempted to reach “interesting,” but just arrived at “trite” Have some class – you’re an ass
+Just because you have a doctorate, it’s not your given right<br/>
+To feel that you can yammer at me all the day and night<br/>
+You’ve attempted to reach “interesting,” but just arrived at “trite”<br/>
+Have some class – you’re an ass<br/>
 I’m judging you

 **On polemic** (alternate bridge) - *by Jared H*<br/>